 Last Friday, eighty Munduruku warriors — demanding an apology for destruction of two sacred sites — tried to occupy an Amazon dam; they were met by armed police.

-(Baca artikel ini dalam Bahasa Indonesia.)
+(Baca dalam Bahasa Indonesia.)
 Prologue: Jakarta, 2007 On Nov.
-29, 2007, on the tenth floor of a marble-clad office block in Jakarta, the scion of one of Indonesia’s wealthiest families…
+29, 2007, on the tenth floor of a marble-clad office block in Jakarta, the scion of one of Indonesia’s wealthiest families met with…

 (Read the first article in the series, "The palm oil fiefdom.")
 Indonesia, a nation of thousands of islands draped across the equator, is in the grips of a social and…

 Soy-fed chicken sold in British supermarkets and fast food chains — including Tesco, Morrisons and McDonald’s — appear to be driving deforestation in the Bolivian Amazon and Brazilian Cerrado.